-Add the tamari, maple syrup, tahini, and worcestershire and combine well.
-Whisk occasionally as you bring the gravy to a simmer.
-Once it's bubbling a lot, lower heat and continue to simmer for 10 minutes.
+Then combine corn starch with water to make a slurry and add that along with the tamari, maple syrup, tahini, and worcestershire, whisking to combine well.
+Whisk occasionally as you bring the gravy to a low simmer.
+Once it's bubbling, lower heat and continue to simmer for 10 minutes.
 This should be a thick, but pourable consistency so it coats the cauliflower and sticks to it without dripping too much into the roasting pan.
 If you need to thin it out use a small amount of vegetable stock to reach the right consistency.

 Start by placing the cauliflower upside down in the pan so the bottom is exposed.
 Pour a couple tablespoons of gravy into the bottom so it gets into the florets.
 You can pick it up and move it around a little.
 Then flip it back up and pour half of the gravy that's in the sauce pan on top.
 Use a brush to coat the entire cauliflower with the sauce.

 Surround the cauliflower with the seasoned carrots, potatoes, onion, and most of the rosemary sprigs (leaving a few pieces for a final garnish).

 Roast this for 25- 30 minutes.
 At this point it should have a nice deep brown colour and there should be plenty of juices at the bottom of the pan that you can toss the surrounding vegetables in as well as use some of it to baste the cauliflower.
 If you need more, use the leftover gravy in the sauce pan and add vegetable stock to it if it needs thinning out in order to flow nicely through a baster.